Ductless Heat Pump

 - The refrigerant travels to the compressor, where more heat is added.

 - Finally, the now-hot refrigerant travels through the pipe into the indoor unit, where it enters the indoor coil.
 Here, the heat from the outside is released into your home.
 The heating process repeats.

 Types of ductless heat pumps

-Is ductless heating right for your home?
+7 reasons ductless heating might be right for your home

 A ductless heat pump isn’t right for everyone, but there are certain circumstances that make ductless heating a viable option.
 If any of the following seems to apply to you, you might want to consider investing in ductless heating and cooling: